eezstreet/SWATEliteForce/README.md

 If you want to host a game:
 First, you will need to open some ports on your router: 10480 - 10483, TCP/UDP.
 If you aren't sure how to do this, the following article explains it well: https://www.howtogeek.com/66214/how-to-forward-ports-on-your-router/
-OPTIONAL: If you want your game to be publically visible on the master server list (on swat4stats), you will need to install the Swat4Stats server browser plugin, available at http://swat4stats.com - You'll also want to set your game to be "Internet" and not "LAN" for this to work.
+OPTIONAL: If you want your game to be publicly visible on the master server list (on swat4stats), you will need to install the Swat4Stats server browser plugin, available at http://swat4stats.com - You'll also want to set your game to be "Internet" and not "LAN" for this to work.
 If you aren't playing an Internet/Swat4Stats enabled game, you will need your external IP address for other players to connect.
 You can look this up on http://myexternalip.com
 Lastly, you need to determine what type of game you want to play.
 Regular CO-OP is handled through the Host Game menu ingame, but Campaign CO-OP is done through the Career menu - select a campaign and hit Career CO-OP.
 The "Equipment" panel will change to a "Settings" panel where you can configure a password, etc just like in Host Game.